Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

 \subsection{Recurrent double-layers}

 As shown in the previous section and mentioned in the literature \citep{sussillo2013opening}, the importance of the transient dynamics of RNNs should not be neglected for prediction.
 Indeed, it is easy to see why transient dynamics can be of importance when trying to tackle a regression task.
 If information is only stored in the form of attractors, then there can only be a limited number of states the network can take, making it very hard to get precise predictions.
 We observe that when warming up neural networks they tend to lose predictive accuracy, at the benefit of easier training on longer sequences.
-This leads one to think that RNNs should be built to have both rich transient and multistability dynamics.
+This leads one to think that RNNs should be built to have both rich transient and multistable dynamics.
 We thus propose using a double-layer architecture that allows one to get precise predictions while maintaining the benefits of warmup.
 We simply split each recurrent layer in two equal parts and only warmup one of them.
-This allows to endow some part of each layer with multistability, while the other remains mono-stable with richer transient dynamics.
+In this double architecture, the hidden states sizes are divided by two compared to the simple architecture, for a fairer comparison.
+This allows to endow some part of each layer with multistability, while the other remains monostable with richer transient dynamics.
 A double-layer structure is depicted in \autoref{fig:double_arch}.